fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 Metrics can either be self-reported (also called 'push' metrics, where each build reports how long it took) or the data can be fetched from the API afterwards (sometimes called 'pull' metrics).
 The risk with self reporting is that the self reporting itself takes time and may have a significant impact on "total time taken for all builds".

 This data can be sent to a time series database or to an archive of another type.
+There are plenty of cloud services where you can easily aggregate the metrics, one good option is [Datadog](https://www.datadoghq.com/).

 ### Periodic tasks

 There are often periodic tasks that need to be done in a software development team.
 Some of these can be automated with commonly available tools and some you will need to automate yourself.

 The former category includes things like checking packages for security vulnerabilities.
 There are several tools that can already do this for you.
 Some of these tools would even be free for certain types (e.g. open source) projects.
-Github provides one such tool, Dependabot.
+Github provides one such tool, [Dependabot](https://dependabot.com/).

 Words of advice to consider: If your budget allows it, it's almost always better to use a tool that already does the job than to roll your own solution.
 If security isn't the industry you're aiming for, for example, use Dependabot to check for security vulnerabilities instead of making your own tool.

 What about the tasks that don't have a tool?
 You can automate these yourself with GitHub Actions too.
 GitHub Actions provides a scheduled trigger that can be used to execute a task at a particular time.

 </div>